yunuscha1/aws-license-manager-license-consumption-sample/self-managed/src/orgwide_instances/README.md

 if any permissions in member accounts have changed.
 Setting to false will make the execution of the script faster.

-Note: If both "accounts" and "ou_ids" are specified, all accounts in the union of the two sets will have their data collected
+Note: Only one of either "accounts" or "ou_ids" may be used at a time.
 ##### Default inputs
 ```
 {